tyrell/vagrant-jboss-as/README.md

 4. Connect to the server by executing `vagrant ssh`

 ## Notes
-- The operating system provisioned in the new VM created is Ubuntu 12.04.5 LTS (Precise Pangolin).
+- The operating system provisioned in the new VM created is Ubuntu Server 14.04 LTS (Trusty Tahr).
 - The Java version installed is Java 7.
 - JBoss is installed to `/opt/jboss-as` directory, and it is run with `jboss-as` user's permissions.
 - A private network is created, with an IP address equal to `192.168.56.128`.